Bioccjw/DRdriver/README.md

 # DRdriver
 This repository contains the files and scripts described in "DRdriver: identifying drug resistance driver genes using individual-specific gene regulatory network".

+DRdriver.r: The main function for identifying drug resistance driver genes.

-differential_mutation.r: The script for identifying differential mutations.
+differential_mutation.r: The function for identifying differential mutations.

-differential_expression.r: The script for identifying DEGs.
+differential_expression.r: The function for identifying DEGs.

-specific_network.r: The script for constructing individual-specific network.
+specific_network.r: The function for constructing individual-specific network.

 genetic_algorithm.r: The pipeline for genetic algorithm used in this study.

-DRdriver.r: The main script for identifying drug resistance driver genes.

-Taking the condition of LGG_Temezolomide as an example:
+example.r: Taking the condition of LGG_Temezolomide as an example to identify driver genes based on DRdriver.r, users can changing the condition to obtain the driver genes of other condition.

-sample_list.txt: The file contains the resistant sample IDs that can used for identifying driver genes.
-8 samples (TCGA-VM-A8CE, TCGA-DB-A4XG, TCGA-DB-A64P, TCGA-FG-A710, TCGA-HT-7884, TCGA-HW-8320, TCGA-DU-A76R, TCGA-TM-A84L) who have too few intersected genes in candidate genes and regulators or whose individual-specific network do not contain DEGs were deleted.
-The users can get the corresponding information by providing the sample ID in corresponding script.
+patient_list.txt: The file contains the resistant sample IDs that can used for identifying driver genes.
+Several patients which who have too few overlapped genes in candidate genes and regulators or whose individual-specific network do not contain DEGs were deleted.

-sensitive_mutation.txt and resistant_mutation.txt provide the mutation information for the condition.
-Before the users run the script of differential_mutation.r, they must load these two files first.

-sensitive_exp.txt and resistant_exp.txt provide the expression profiles for the condition.
-Before the users run the script of differential_expression.r, they must load these two files first.

 GRN.txt: The file contains gene regulatory network.
-This file must be loaded when the users run the script specific_network.r.
-Additionally, differential_mutation.r and differential_expression.r should be loaded before running specific_network.r, too.

-After loading all files and scripts provided, users can provide the sample ID to get the driver genes by running DRdriver.r.
+Except the data of LGG_Temozolomide, the folder data contained all input data of 13 conditions.

-Since there were several random parameters in genetic algorithm, the results of different runs of the script might not be the same.
-But the similarity of them almost over 80%.
+Because there were several random parameters in genetic algorithm, such as mutation and crossover rate, the results of different runs were not the same.
+The similarity was almost over 90%.